tghamm/Anthropic.SDK/README.md

     }, "GetPersonAge", "Gets the age of the person whose name is specified.")]
 };

-var res = await client.CompleteAsync("How old is Alice?", options);
+var res = await client.GetResponseAsync("How old is Alice?", options);

 Assert.IsTrue(
     res.Message.Text?.Contains("25") is true,